MJomaba/flu-evidence-synthesis/README.md

 make
 ```

-and it will build the needed executable in the bin directory:
+and it will build the needed executables in the bin directory:

+### Documentation

+If you have doxygen installed you can run:

 ```
-bin/flu-evidence-synthesis
+make doxygen
 ```

+Which will create documentation under doc/html/index.html